opendevshop/devshop/devmaster/README.md

 This project contains:

 1. devmaster.make

   The makefile used to build devmaster.

 2. devmaster.profile

   The Drupal installation profile for Devmaster.

 3. DevShop modules:

   All of the modules needed for devshop are contained in this repo, with the exception of contrib modules that are also useful for Aegir.

+4. The DevShop theme "Boots":

+  The theme for devshop is contained in this repo.

 Issues & Development
 ====================